• HOME

 Showing that you are trying to incorporate and respect everyone’s traditions and customs (again, within reason) will start a great relationship, especially in interfaith marriages.

-Incorporating 2 families with different faith, tradition and customs take some navigating.
+Incorporating 2 families with different faiths, traditions, and customs takes some navigating.
 But the marriage is a good start to having a solid foundation and setting the tone for bigger love, understanding, respect, and openness.

 RELATED: Dealing with family conflicts during wedding planning